gvvaughan/specl/README.md

 There's no need to download a [Specl][] release, or clone the git repo, unless you want to modify the code.
-If you use [LuaRocks][], you can use it to install the latest release from it's repository:
+If you use [LuaRocks][], you can use it to install the latest release from its repository:

     luarocks install specl

-Or from the rockspec in a release tarball:
+Or from the rockspec inside the release tarball:

     luarocks make specl-?-1.rockspec